The 1887 Sydney Gold Two Pound Proof Coin - Royalty, Mystery and Scandal

 Struck at the Sydney Mint in 1893

-An intriguing comment is be found in the “Catalogue of the Coins, Tokens, Medals, Dies and Seals in the Museum of the Royal Mint”, prepared by William Hosking for the Royal Mint in 1906.
-A note on page 325 of the catalogue states that “Specimen five pound and two pound pieces were struck at the Sydney branch mint in 1893.30” Unfortunately, does not provide a mintage figure, nor is any explanation given on the circumstances under which the coins were struck, nor were the dates on the reverse dies mentioned.
+An intriguing comment is be found in the “Catalogue of the Coins, Tokens, Medals, Dies and Seals in the Museum of the Royal Mint”, prepared by William Hocking for the Royal Mint in 1906.
+A note on page 325 of the catalogue states that “Specimen five pound and two pound pieces were struck at the Sydney branch mint in 1893.30” Unfortunately, Hocking does not provide a mintage figure, nor is any explanation given on the circumstances under which the coins were struck, nor were the dates on the reverse dies mentioned.

 Possibly Struck at the Sydney Mint “Around 1900”

 An auction lot description for one Sydney Two Pound proof coin offered for sale in November 1986 contained the following comment “Struck as a semi frosted proof circa 1900.
 All told, about 10 examples were struck.31" No supporting documentation was referred to in that comment, nor has any been discovered since then.